Skip to content

 You have completed this exercise when:

-• You completed each task using commands from this module (no GUI tools)
+• You completed each task using commands from this module rather than GUI tools.

-Next Up: Module 0.2: Environment & Permissions — Learn how Linux knows who you are, how to customize your shell, and how the permission system keeps everything secure.
+Next up: Module 0.2: Environment & Permissions teaches how Linux knows who you are, how shell configuration shapes your working environment, and how permissions protect shared systems.